 Will I need to interview for the scholarship?

 If you are selected as a final candidate, you will be invited to interview.
-Interviews for the scholarship will be held, in-person, in Southern California-February 27th and March 4th, 2020.
-Out-of-town candidates may be eligible to conduct their interview by videoconference.
+Interview dates to be determined.

 Does the 4-6 week clerkship/elective need to be done in Southern California?